nachatz/CofData/README.md

 # CofData

-All data relating to COF adsorption tasks with.
+All data relating to COF adsorption tasks.
 Data collected is with regards to the CURATED-COFS Github and Materials Cloud datasets from June 2021 - see citation below.